viveku17/codebooks/README.md

 # Features

-1. Allows users to select branch to view
+1. Users can select a repository
+2. Users can select a branch within the selected repository
-2. Shows a commits of selected branch of the left hand side of window
+3. Commits of the selected branch are shown on the left